vmware-ibm-jil/stocktrader-jil/README.md

 <img alt="st-v2" src="images/stocktrader_v2_no_numbers.png"/>
 </p>

-Where you can find StockTrader specific microservices in blue and IBM middleware in purple all running on IBM Cloud Private (ICP), IBM Cloud Public services in green and other third party applications in other different colours.
+Where you can find StockTrader specific microservices in blue and IBM middleware in purple all running on OpenStack Container Platform (OCP).

 ## Prerequisites

 * IBM Cloud Private or OpenShift Containr Platform installed
 * IBM Cloud public account (trial account can be used)

-The following installation instructions guide you through installing the dependent software (DB2, MQ, etc) and configuring it for use by the stocktrader application.
+The following installation instructions guide you through installing the dependent software (DB2, Redis, etc) and configuring it for use by the stocktrader application.

 ## Installation